NorthboundNetworks/ZodiacFX/linux-development.md

 The rest of this document is an exposition of the development cycle for the Zodiac FX on a Debian computer.
-The instructions are readily transferrable to other Linux distributions which have a GNU-inspired user programs.
+The instructions are readily transferrable to other Linux distributions which have GNU-inspired user programs.

 ## Building the binary image

 ### Install ARM Ltd's port of GNU Compiler Collection

-ARM Ltd have a variant of the GCC C and C++ compiler which they maintain for cross-compiling to ARM embedded systems.
-This can be found in the Ubuntu PPA team-gcc-arm-embedded.
-Other Linux distributions typically pick up the source code from here.
+ARM Ltd have a variant of the GNU Compiler Collection's C and C++ compiler for cross-compiling to ARM embedded systems.
+They maintain this variant in the Ubuntu Personal Package Archive ‘team-gcc-arm-embedded’.
+Other Linux distributions typically pick up the compiler's source code from that PPA.

 Under Debian Jessie say